What Is Zero-Based Budgeting?

-Add all sources of income.
+- Add all your sources of income.

-Type in your fixed expenses like your mortgage or rent, utilities, food and transportation.
+- Type in your fixed expenses like your mortgage or rent, utilities, food and transportation.

-You’ll know you’ve reached zero when you see a green checkmark and the words, “It’s an EveryDollar Budget!”
+You’ll know you’ve reached zero when you see a green check mark and the words, “It’s an EveryDollar Budget!”

 The Purpose of Zero-Based Budgets

 Yes, Chris.
 That’s the intent behind zero-based budgeting!
-Anything that’s “extra” doesn’t stay “extra.”
+Anything that’s “extra” doesn’t stay extra.
 It’s given a purpose and a job.
 It doesn’t get spent accidently on coffee runs or convenience-store candy.
 It doesn’t disappear.
 It works for you—every last dollar of it.

-What You Do With the Extra Money
+What To Do With the Extra Money